bestwebsoft/Reposter-wp-theme/readme.txt

 * Bugfix : Fixed Post.

 == Upgrade Notice ==

+= V1.9 =
+We tested theme functionality for wordpress 3.9.1.
+We fixed bugs in style.css and jscript.
+The reposter.pot file was added.

 = V1.8 =
 We updated all functionality for wordpress 3.9.
 We fixed a bug which breaked the word when moving to a new line.